Dugar: Origin and lineage

 There was an old temple of Naharsingh Devta outside the boundary of Aghat City.
 The people of Aghat destroyed the temple so Devta became angry, and began to create nuisance and violence in the city and started torturing and killing the women and children.
 Both of the Raorajas Dugar and Sugad tried a lot but failed to stop him.

 Then coincidentally, Manidhari Acharya Shri Jinchandra Suri came to Aghat city and were notified about the nuisance created by Dave.
 Acharya Shri prayed to Padmavati Devi and asked her to come and help them.
 Padmavati Devi appeared and caught Naharsingh Dave and ordered him to not create trouble anymore.

 By seeing this miracle, both the brothers adopted Jainism.
 Manidhari Acharya Shri Jinchandra Suri made them Oswals in V.S.
 1217 (Around 1160 A.D.) and their gotras were named Dugar and Sugad.

 Chittorgarh Nawab Berisal Singh Sisodia was so impressed by this incident that he also became Oswal and adopted Jainism.
 His gotra was named Sisodia.
 His Deewaan Khetani also became Oswal, so his family was named Khetani.

 However, according to the historian Dr J.P.Krishnanthan, Acharya Shri Shidchandra Suri arranged a sangh to Shatrunjaya, where 1,700 people converted to Jainism.
-Both Dugar and Sugar were also impressed by words of Acharya Shri Shidchandra Suri and they also converted to Jainism under him.
+Both Dugar and Sugad were also impressed by words of Acharya Shri Shidchandra Suri and they also converted to Jainism under him.

 The book Oswal Jati Ka Ithias by Sukhsampatraj Bhandari traces the lineage of Dugars to the Chauhan Dynasty of Bilaspur.